sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 if we need to remove an atom from the system

-double check with parmed that we got down to zero do HMR
+double check with parmed that we got down to zero do HMR!!

-Leap processing
-PDB File Compatibility Conversion: convert the prepared PDB file to a PDB file compatible with Leap, which is the Amber tool for simulation setup
-Combine the lipid membrane PDB file + the protein/water PDB file for processing by leap That should result in .prmtop and a .inpcrd file for simulation Force field amber’s ff14sb, tip3p determine overall charge on system no D-ala contribution the protein overall should have its own net charge in Maestro, make sure you cap the protein termini (option in the Protein Prep Wizard) to neutralize them in the final step using Leap, we add ions such that we neutralize the box usually Naomi does a quick back of the envelope calculation to determine how many Na and Cl to add adds enough Nas and Cls to reach 150 mM of each, but the exact quantity will probably be different
+That should result in .prmtop and a .inpcrd file for simulation

+determine overall charge on system no D-ala contribution the protein overall should have its own net charge, we add ions such that we neutralize the box usually Naomi does a quick back of the envelope calculation to determine how many Na and Cl to add adds enough Nas and Cls to reach 150 mM of each, but the exact quantity will probably be different